 A stem cell/bone marrow transplant may be used for children with recurrent medulloblastoma.
-A stem cell transplant is a medical procedure in which diseased bone marrow is replaced by highly specialized cells, called hematopoietic stem cells.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the blood stems cells are typically being transplanted, not the actual bone marrow tissue.
+A stem cell transplant is a medical procedure in which bone marrow that contains tumor cells is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
+Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of tumor, results of any previous treatment, and patient’s age and general health.

 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
+ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 Only AUTO transplantation is used to treat medulloblastoma.

-The goal of transplantation is to destroy cancer cells in the marrow, blood, and other parts of the body and allow replacement blood stem cells to create healthy bone marrow.
-In most stem cell transplants, the patient receives high doses of chemotherapy and/or radiation therapy to destroy as many cancer cells as possible.
-Learn more about bone marrow and stem cell transplantation .
+The goal is to destroy all of the tumor cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
+Learn more about stem cell and bone marrow transplantation .

 Palliative care can help a person at any stage of illness.
 People often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and families report they are more satisfied with treatment.